Kikkocrypto/CRUD_application_PCLP2pj/README.md

 ## 📌 Description
 This application is a desktop-based student management system developed in C# using Windows Forms.
 It allows users to manage students, subjects, and academic records through a graphical user interface.
 The core features include creating, updating, and deleting student and subject records, recording grades, and viewing academic performance by student, subject, or in general.
-It was created as part of the Object-Oriented-Programming course attendend at Universitatea din Brasov.
+It was created as part of the PCLP2 course attendend at Universitatea din Brasov.

 ---